Jacob Lusk: Post-Idol

 Lusk and the rest of the top 11 took part in the American Idols Live!
 Tour 2011, which began in West Valley City, Utah, on July 6, 2011, and ended in Manila, Philippines on September 20, 2011.
 He performed on Live with Regis and Kelly on May 9, 2011, and on the Today show on May 10, 2011.
 In 2016, he formed Gabriels with Ari Balouzian and Ryan Hope.

 On June 25, 2023, he performed "Are You Ready for Love" alongside Elton John at John's headline performance at the Glastonbury Festival.
 In October 2023, Lusk won The Breakthrough Award in the 2023 Virgin Atlantic Attitude Awards.

 On Wednesday, March 20, 2024, Lusk performed at the all-star tribute concert for the Library of Congress Gershwin Prize for Popular Song saluting singer and LGBTQ+ advocate Elton John and his songwriting partner Bernie Taupin.

+On Friday, April 10, 2026 and Friday, April 17, 2026, Lusk performed at the 2026 Coachella Valley Music and Arts Festival with Moby.

 Personal life

 Lusk identifies as queer.
 Of his time on American Idol, he says "Even though I wasn't out, I was pretty, pretty flaming."